RIBridges Alert – FAQ

 The State’s online system for benefit applications is currently shut down.
 The State is directing new applicants to apply using paper-based processes, as described in the “Apply by Mail” section of this site – https://dhs.ri.gov/apply-now.

 We do not know.
-The State has not released any expected timeline. - I have a commercial Qualified Health Plan (QHP) through HSRI, how can I pay my monthly premiums?
+The State has announced that they hope to restore RIBridges in January, but has not released a specific timeline. - I have a commercial Qualified Health Plan (QHP) through HSRI, how can I pay my monthly premiums?

 The State expects renewal information to be submitted in paper at a DHS office drop box or mailed to the address provided in the renewal notice.
 We advise all consumers to apply using paper-based processes, as described in the “Apply by Mail” section of this site https://dhs.ri.gov/apply-now.
 We recommend you make copies of everything submitted and keep careful notes of submission dates. - Will the MMIS provider portal work?

 RIPIN’s understanding is that the Medicaid Management Information System (MMIS) provider portal is still functional and providing accurate information.
-The State believes this cyberattack does not impact MMIS and is working to confirm that. - Is the Community Supports Management (CSM) working?
+The State believes this cyberattack does not impact MMIS. - Is the Community Supports Management (CSM) working?

 The Community Supports Management (CSM) is the State’s system for pairing new Home- and Community-Based Service (HCBS) recipients with home care agencies and other providers, for allowing HCBS enrollees to switch agencies, for authorizing payment to home care agencies, and other similar tasks.